10 Gorgeous Beaches with the Clearest Water in the World

 Rabbit Beach—Sicily, Italy

 Rated the best beach in the world by TripAdvisor in 2013, this island in Italy is located 105 miles away from the mainland.
-Aside from its beauty, history is engraved in its rocky grottos.
+Aside from its beauty and its status as one of the most impressive places with clear water, history is engraved in its rocky grottos.
 Once inhabited by Arabs, Greeks, and Romans, scuba-diving in these waters could lead to the discovery of historic remains.
 History isn’t just located at the bottom of the ocean though; visitors can spot prehistoric huts ashore and hike through astounding, lush trails.
 Fun fact: There aren’t actually that many rabbits.
-Traveling can get expensive, but you don’t have to miss out with the best budget-friendly beach destinations.
+Traveling, especially to the most beautiful beaches in the world, can get expensive, but you don’t have to miss out with the best budget-friendly beach destinations.

 Shipwreck (Navagio) Beach—Zakynthos, Greece

 Originally known as Agios Georgios, Shipwreck Beach (also known as Navagio Beach) is quite literally a beach with a shipwreck washed ashore.
 While the mysterious shipwreck (with many legends surrounding its placement) is what predominantly lures in the crowds, the beach’s clear waters are another draw.
-The only way to reach this beach is by sea, but the view from the hiking trails and the tourist platform at the top of the cliffs above is what’s really spellbinding.
+The only way to reach Zakynthos’ clear beaches is by sea, but the view from the hiking trails and the tourist platform at the top of the cliffs above is what’s really spellbinding.

 Tropic of Cancer Beach—Little Exuma, Bahamas